davepinch/pinchy.cc/content/topics/people/m/max-tegmark/on-the-dimensionality-of-spacetime/space.mit.edu.snippet-2-1.md

 title: >-
   As was pointed out by Ehrenfest back in 1917 [4], neither classical atoms nor planetary orbits can be stable in a space with n > 3, and traditional quantum atoms cannot be stable either [5].
 citation: Tegmark M 1997 Class.
 Quantum Grav. **14** L69
-from: On the dimensionality of spacetime (space.mit.edu)
+snippet of: On the dimensionality of spacetime (space.mit.edu)
 note: Here *n* represents the number of spatial dimensions (elsewhere in the paper *m* represents the number of time dimensions)
 references:
   - "[4] Ehrenfest P 1917 Proc.
 Amsterdam Acad.
 20 200"